kevin-labtani/Docker-Kubernetes/README.md

 `docker run -it IMAGE_ID` will run a container in interactive mode (`-i` keeps stdin open, `-t` allocate a pseudo-TTY, ie. creates a pseudo terminal)

-We'll use `3-python-app` as the demo project for this part
+We'll use `3-python-app` as the demo project for this module

 first we add a `Dockerfile`